-Starting an LLC in Missouri (MO) is an excellent step for new business owners, so long as they understand the correct requirements and costs of setting up this type of business entity.
+Starting an LLC in Missouri is an excellent step for new business owners, so long as they understand the correct requirements and costs of setting up this type of business entity.

 An LLC is a type of business structure that combines limited liability with the flexibility of a partnership or sole proprietorship.
 Federal and state pass-through tax treatment also makes it an attractive business entity choice for many Missouri business owners.